epage/rfcs/text/0000-global-features.md

 - Easier to unify for a distributed schema
 - Removes the complexity in declaratively defining presence and value instances

+`package.set-globals` is a package setting, with conflict errors, rather than a workspace setting because people will likely have binaries that serve very different roles within the same workspace (different target platforms, etc).

-`workspace.set-globals` is an array of strings in case we add multi-valued globals in the future.
+`package.set-globals` is an array of strings in case we add multi-valued globals in the future.

 ## Alternatives